openremote/openremote/console/iOS/ORLib/Tests/Fixtures/Tests.md

 ### Test 11
 Similar to Test 9 but Console 1 is not selectable as app

+### Test 12
+Similar to Test 7 but with no realms defined in the AppInfo

 TODO:
 - add test for full URLs entry